G0v4rDH4n/task-tracker-cli/README.md

 # 📝 Task Tracker CLI

-A lightweight and intuitive command‑line application to help you track and manage your day‑to‑day tasks made with **Spring Shell**
+A lightweight and intuitive command‑line application to help you track and manage your day‑to‑day tasks made with **Spring Shell**.
+This project is designed by [roadmap.sh](https://roadmap.sh/).
+You can find the project [here](https://roadmap.sh/projects/task-tracker).

 ## 🚀 Features